Key features of this course:

 English Literary Studies BA - Q300 BA/Eng

-Art & Design and English Literary Studies BA - WQ93 BA/ArtEng
+Art & Design and English Literature BA - WQ93 BA/ArtEng

-Creative & Professional Writing and English Literary Studies BA - WQ82 BA/CPEL
+Creative & Professional Writing and English Literature BA - WQ82 BA/CPEL

-Drama & Performance and English Literary Studies BA - WQ43 BA/DPSEng
+Drama & Performance and English Literature BA - WQ43 BA/DPSEng

-Education Studies and English Literary Studies BA - XQ33 BA/EdsEng
+Education Studies and English Literature BA - XQ33 BA/EdsEng

-English Language Studies and English Literary Studies BA - QQ23 BA/ELSELL
+English Language and English Literature BA - QQ23 BA/ELSELL

-English Literary Studies and Film Studies BA - QP3H BA/ELSFS
+English Literature and Film Studies BA - QP3H BA/ELSFS

-English Literary Studies and Fine Art Practice BA - QW31 BA/ELSFAP
+English Literature and Fine Art BA - QW31 BA/ELSFAP

-English Literary Studies and History BA - QV31 BA/EngHis
+English Literature and History BA - QV31 BA/EngHis

-English Literary Studies and Journalism BA - QP35 BA/ELSJour
+English Literature and Journalism BA - QP35 BA/ELSJour

-English Literary Studies and Media & Cultural Studies BA - QP33 BA/EngMcs
+English Literature and Media & Culture BA - QP33 BA/EngMcs

-English Literary Studies and Sports Studies BA - QC36 Mod/EnSp
+English Literature and Sports Studies BA - QC36 Mod/EnSp

 UCAS is the central organisation through which applications are processed for entry onto full-time undergraduate courses in Higher Education in the UK.How to apply